NyanCatTW1/robloxWineBuildGuide/README.md

    - **If you are on Debian or Fedora**:
       - `cd non-makepkg-builds` (If this command failed, the build probably failed too.)
       - `ls`
-      - Look for a file that looks something like: `wine-tkg-staging-fsync-git-6.14.r7.g05c42b1d`
+      - Look for a folder that looks something like: `wine-tkg-staging-fsync-git-6.14.r7.g05c42b1d`
-      - Run `realpath <name of the file here>` to get the full path to the file, which we will later use in Grapejuice.
+      - Run `realpath <name of the folder here>` to get the full path to the folder, which we will later use in Grapejuice.
 10. **Installing Grapejuice**:
    - Go to [this link](https://gitlab.com/brinkervii/grapejuice/-/wikis/home) and follow the instructions specific to your distribution.
 11. **Configuring Grapejuice to use Wine**: